dsmurl/mirrorball/docs/initial-plan.md

   - Delete button for admin only.
 - Build: emitted assets uploaded to the same S3 bucket under `site/` prefix; images under `images/` prefix.
 Prefer one bucket with prefixes.
 - Nx: Frontend is an Nx app (`apps/frontend`), with tasks `nx serve frontend` and `nx build frontend`.

+Shared types usage
+- Import Zod schemas and inferred types from the shared Nx library.
+Use them to validate any data coming from the API (optional client-side safety) and to type API client functions.

 UX note for domain restriction
 - Read a public config var `VITE_ALLOWED_EMAIL_DOMAINS` (optional) to display an informative message on the upload screen if the signed-in user’s email is not in an allowed domain, and disable the upload button client-side.
 Server remains the source of truth.